Skip to main content

 The Author Who Writes the Books She Couldn't Find

-A lifelong fan of enemies-to-lovers tension, found-family crews, and the specific agony of watching someone you should hate be impossibly good at their job.
+A lifelong fan of enemies to lovers tension, found family crews, and the specific agony of watching someone you should hate be impossibly good at their job.

-The Starfall Accord is Sera's debut novel — written for the reader who wants genuine romantic tension, not a rushed resolution.
+The Starfall Accord is Sera's debut novel, written for the reader who wants genuine romantic tension, not a rushed resolution.

 Book 2 is in progress, following a different couple from the same Meridian crew with the same complete romance arc and guaranteed HEA.